openprovider/openprovider-domains-blesta/README.md

 - Activate the Openprovider registrar module in Blesta, and add your Openprovider credentials
 - Follow the tutorial for the [Blesta Domain Manager](https://docs.blesta.com/display/user/Domain+Manager)

+### Adding additional TLDs
+By default the Openprovider module supports the most popular 100 TLDs.
+If you'd like to add more, simply add the desired TLDs to the list of allowed TLDs in the file `/openprovider/config/openprovider.php`

 ### Contact Us!